awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

   ECS_CONTAINER_INSTANCE_TAGS={"tag_key": "tag_value"}
   EOF
   ```
-+ Method 2 – When creating your container instance using the Amazon EC2 API, CLI, or console, specify tags using the `TagSpecification.N` parameter, and then pass user data to the instance using the container agent configuration parameter `ECS_CONTAINER_INSTANCE_PROPAGATE_TAGS_FROM`\.
++ Method 2 – When you create your container instance using the Amazon EC2 API, CLI, or console, first specify tags using the `TagSpecification.N` parameter\.
+Then, pass user data to the instance by using the container agent configuration parameter `ECS_CONTAINER_INSTANCE_PROPAGATE_TAGS_FROM`\.
 Doing so propagates them from Amazon EC2 to Amazon ECS\.

-  The following is an example of a user data script that propagates the tags associated with an Amazon EC2 instance, and registers the instance with a cluster named `MyCluster`:
+  The following is an example of a user data script that propagates the tags that are associated with an Amazon EC2 instance, and registers the instance with a cluster that's named `MyCluster`\.

   ```
   #!/bin/bash